osrf/gazebo_tutorials/introspection/tutorial.md

 Once all potential introspectable items are registered, a client needs to notify the introspection service that it's interested in one or multiple items.
-Hence, the client needs to create a filter which is composed of the introspection manager Id and the list of interested items.
+Hence, the client needs to create a filter with the introspection manager Id and the list of interested items.

 [[file:files/introspection_subscription.png|640px]]